ryanheffernan/getting_and_cleaning_data/README.md

 ### Repository Contents
 File or Directory | Description
 ------------------|------------
-UCI HAR Dataset/ | Original raw dataset tidy_dataset/ | Tidied dataset
+original_dataset/ | Original raw dataset
+tidy_data.txt | Tidied dataset
-CodeBook.md | Code Book describing the tidy dataset run_analysis.R | Script to product the tidy dataset from the raw dataset read_tidy_data.R | Example script to read the tidy dataset into an R data.table
+CodeBook.md | Code Book describing the tidy dataset CodeBookTemplate.md | Template for the Code Book generate_codebook.R | Script to generate the Code Book from the CodeBookTemplate.ms and tidy_data.txt run_analysis.R | Script to product the tidy dataset from the raw dataset

 ### Running the Code
 1. Clone the repo

     ```